maudnals/elm-app-sandbox/build-explain.md

 // WEBPACK CONFIG
 *REMEMBER THE LOADERS ARE APPLIED LAST TO FIRST IN THE ORDER THEY ARE LISTED in webpack config.*

+*The path module provides utilities for working with file and directory paths.* var path = require('path')

 */node_modules/ is a regexp.
 Anything that containes node_modules in its path will be excluded*
 exclude: /node_modules/